 Luckily one day, I was extremely fed up with my dating life and decided to make a change.
 I made a real effort to identify my bad dating PATTERNS, worked to change them and vowed to start dating with a PURPOSE (we can talk about that in another post).
 Now I’m in a happy, loving, and HEALTHY relationship.
 I know that if I didn’t stop and get my stuff together that I wouldn’t be able to appreciate the man that I’m with today, most importantly the woman that I am with him.

 There’s no denying that when our feelings are involved, we become vulnerable and can’t always see things clearly.
 I think as women, when it comes to giving our heart to someone, we have to be real with ourselves first and foremost; and that may involve asking some hard questions.
 Here are some things to ask yourself regarding the Three P’s:

 Do you really like the person you’re seeing?
-Like does the good outweigh the bad?
+Like, does the good outweigh the bad?
 Can you deal with their annoying habits and goofy laugh?
-I think many people make the mistake of putting their ideas of how someone should be off on them.
-Take the person you’re dating at face value and then ask yourself can you accept them for who they really are?
+I think many people make the mistake of putting their ideas of how someone else should be off on them.
+Do yourself a favor and take the person you’re dating at face value.
+Then, ask yourself can you accept them for who they really are.

 When it comes to dating, there is no one sized fit all approach.
 I think it boils down to knowing yourself, loving yourself and opening yourself up to being loved by others.
 Just remember, there’s a difference between what you want and what you need.
 What you want may not always be good for you.
 Whether you’re drawn to the person, promise, or penis, does it make you happy?